 This is a presentation of musical instruments.
 It is an outstanding proof of art and craftsmanship and acts as a basic mediator between humans and music.

 Open: daily, except Tue, 10 am-6 pm; on the first Thu of every month, entry is free.

 Bedřich Smetana Museum

-The life and work of the famous Czech musician Bedrich Smetana (1824-1884) are displayed here.
+The famous Czech musician Bedrich Smetana (1824-1884) are displayed here.
 You can see many letters, documents, scores and musical instruments.
 He is best known abroad for his emotionally charged symphonic poem, Ma vast (My homeland) and also for fine chamber music.
 He also composed numerous operas for the National Theatre, including The Bartered Bride and The Kiss.

 Location: Novotného lávka 1, Prague 1

 This houses a display of the life and work of Antonin Dvořák (1841-1904).
 More info.

 Location: Ke Karlovu 20, Prague 2, websiteOpen: daily, except Mon, 10am-1.30pm and 2-5.30pm.